 Expand our Customer Base.
-We believe that our current customer base represents a small fraction of our targeted employers and carriers that could benefit from our solutions.
-In order to reach new customers in our existing employer and carrier markets, we are aggressively investing in our sales and marketing resources and our channel marketing strategy.
+We believe that our current customer base represents a small fraction of our targeted users that could benefit from our solutions.
+In order to reach new customers in our existing markets, we are aggressively investing in our sales and marketing resources and our channel marketing strategy, including in ways intended to expand existing relationships and foster organic growth opportunities through brokers.